The Ideal 'Adventurers' Watch

 A further benefit of a cheap, unobtrusive watch is that they do not stand out; depending on your situation - be it working with disadvantaged communities or a hostile environment abroad - the last thing you want to do is advertise wealth.

 When working in the dark, be it on a night exercise, confined spaces or other low-light conditions, an illuminated watch is the only other function necessary.
 A digital watch should have full-face illumination (remember old school digital watches from your childhood where the 'light' was a microscopic diode in the top left corner which only illuminated one corner of the face?).

 The ultimate illumination for an analogue watch comes from Gaseous Tritrium, a self-illuminating light source which is always 'on'.
 Being able to view a watch in the dark without needing to press a button is a real benefit when your hands are occupied.

-One of the first brands to release this kind of watch was Traser who produce a fine range of watches, many of which are quite 'cluttered' with large bezels but the Officer Pro is great example of a simple, clean, easy to read face.
+One of the first brands to release this kind of watch was Traser who produce a fine range of watches, many of which are quite 'cluttered' with large bezels but the P67 Officer Pro Automatic is great example of a simple, clean, easy to read face.

 Probably the least import factor but a factor nonetheless.
 Metal straps are certainly hard-wearing but uncomfortable in extreme cold environments and a possible hazard when working near extreme heat.